chrisabbato/doggydisplay/README.md

 Furthermore, on the idea of freedom of design, the value of design/development constraints in a team is made ever more evident when wrestling with these topics (including CSS approach)

+I continue to struggle with perfectionism.
+Striving for excellence is one of my biggest strengths but it's a double-edged sword.
+Too high of expectations and nothing is ever good enough, but too low and potential will never be reached.
+I find it hard to be satisfied with what I have created because I am so aware of the multitude of ways to improve it.

 ## Things I'm proud of

+- Getting to an acceptable place of good enough, and letting go of the need to keep improving on it.
 - Responsive design built in without relying on media queries
 - Smooth ease of use.
 Autofocus input on load, quick filtering, quick tab + enter KB flow to jump to random view, and back link to return
 - Minimal reliance on external libraries